 The email designer within SharpSpring allows for the creation of Rich Site Summary (RSS) based emails that populate with content from a blog, or posts from a website.
+These RSS emails can be sent automatically to a list on a daily, weekly or monthly basis.
 The article provides a step-by-step walkthrough of setting up an RSS email within SharpSpring.

 What is an RSS based email?